Island Peak climbing - 18 Days

 • Insurance: Ensure coverage for high-altitude trekking and emergency evacuation.

-What is the best time to climb Island Peak?
+What is the best month or season to climb island peak?

-Spring (April-May): Blooming rhododendrons, moderate temperatures, and stable climbing conditions.
+Spring (April- May): Blooming rhododendrons, moderate temperatures, and stable climbing conditions.

 Autumn (October-November): Clear skies, dry trails, and excellent visibility.